How students enter the Peace in the Pacific study tour

 How to enter

 You are required to create an original, creative piece of work that explores how the bombing of Darwin and the bombing of Pearl Harbour affected the relationship between Australia and the United States of America.

 Step 1.
 Answer this question

-How did the Bombing of Darwin and the Bombing of Pearl Harbor shape the relationship between Australia and the United States of America?
+How did the attacks on Pearl Harbour in 1941 and on Darwin in 1942 affect the relationship between Australia and the United States of America?

 You can submit your work in either essay or non-essay format.

 A word count for the essay must be included at the start of the bibliography.

 Entries submitted in essay format should be logical, cohesive and use appropriate language.